Beliavsky/Fortran-code-on-GitHub/README.md

-## Fortran code on GitHub -- also see the [fortran-lang package index](https://fortran-lang.org/packages/) of open source Fortran-related projects
+## Fortran code on GitHub -- also see the [fortran-lang package index](https://fortran-lang.org/packages/)

 * [Astrophysics](#astrophysics)
 * [Benchmarks](#benchmarks)